Eligibility for the ASL-English Interpreter Preparation Program (IPP), the IPP AA Degree, and IPP Certificate of Achievement

 - ASL Linguistics (ASL-150 or equivalent)

-All pre-interpreter students are required to provide sufficient proof of college level English and Math coursework (unless you already possess AA, BA or higher degrees):
+All pre-interpreting students are required to provide unofficial transcripts of college level English and Math coursework (unless you already possess AA, BA or higher degrees):

 - Completion of ENGL-101A or equivalent with a “C” or better